Check your eligibility and apply for benefits through Ohio's Self Service Portal

 Families may qualify for the Supplemental Nutrition Assistance Program (SNAP) to help meet their nutritional needs.
 Eligible families are issued an electronic debit card, which can be used for food at participating stores.

 To qualify for SNAP, your household income must not exceed 130 percent of the Federal Poverty Level.
-You can find out if you may qualify by using the eligibility calculator.
+You can find out if you may qualify by using this 2022 table:

 What to bring to determine eligibility: